joonasrooben/shopee_PP/index.md

   - we didn't fine-tune BERT in the right way or for long enough

 ## The Endgame
+* GMM- too many classes
+* PCA + whiten
+* improvement + strategy

 ## 3rd vs 1st place

 ## Discussion

 i.e what we learned and such
+* initially tried to face the challenge our own
+* helpful postis in the Kaggle community
+* Kaggle cannot be the bread and butter of a data scientist but is a perfect opportunity to know the latest trends in ML and learn something practical and new.
+Full hands on experience in ML.
+* got a chance to fine-tune
+* no internet